mansourehk/A-Paper-A-Week/README.md

 # A Paper A Week
-This repository lists all the papers I have read personally.
+This repository lists all the papers I have read personally<a name="myfootnote1">1</a>: Inspired by Shagun Sodhani's repo [link](https://github.com/shagunsodhani/papers-I-read)

 Start Day: Oct 28, 2021.